A Guide on the Cheapest Way to Send Money to China in 2026

 Lastly, combination fees are a mixture of both fixed fees and percentage fees.

-PayPal’s Xoom uses this kind of fee structure, and that’s why it remains one of the more expensive money transfer service providers on our list.
+PayPal’s Xoom uses this kind of fee structure, which is why it remains one of the more expensive money transfer service providers on our list.

 Exchange Rates